klkblake/mm/PROTOCOL.md

 The protocol uses two ports, the control port 29192 and the data port 29292.
 The data port is used for uploading/downloading large files (pictures, videos, etc).
-Appart from the initial exchange, everything is encrypted using sodium's `crypto_box`.
+Appart from the initial exchange, everything is encrypted using sodium's `crypto_box_easy`.

 All messages are prepended by a u16 unencrypted size field.
 This size is offset by 1 (as in, a value of 5 would mean that the message is 6 bytes long).
-The size excludes the size of the authentication tag (`crypto_box_MACBYTES`).
-Note that the translation from encoded size to actual size is uniform, so you must add `crypto_box_MACBYTES` even if the message is not encrypted for the control channel, and the size of the normal header for the data channel.
+The size excludes the size of the authentication tag (16 bytes).
+Note that the translation from encoded size to actual size is uniform, so you must add the size of the tag even if the message is not encrypted for the control channel, and the size of the normal header for the data channel.
 For messages on the data channel, the size also excludes the size of the header.
-Messages on the control channel are capped to a maximum size of 1024 (so encoded as 1023).
+Messages on the control channel are capped to a maximum size of 1024.

 Encryption Negotiation
 ----------------------